Case study: smoking cessation transfer of care from hospital to community pharmacy pilot – Oldham in Greater Manchester

 “The results we have seen are also testament to the dedication, hard work and patient-centred consultations delivered by community pharmacy teams across Oldham”.

 For community pharmacy teams:

-- NSCST resources, e-learning and practitioner certification is available here.
+- NSCST resources, e-learning and practitioner certification.
 Consider completing the e-learning in preparation for the advanced service, if you have not done so already

 - Find out if there is a locally commissioned stop smoking service in your area, which could complement the new referral pathway – your LPC should be able to help